JackInDaBean/csv-timesheet-calculator/README.md

 -------------
 Optimisations:
 -------------
-Used the groupby() method within pandas to cut down a 30 line algorithm to a 4 line module.
+Used the groupby() method within pandas to cut down a 30 line algorithm to a 4 line module - Most of the pandas libray is responsible for the optimisations using methods such as groupby(), sum().

 ---------------
 Lessons Learned: